Activities and Projects

 AHLOA is membership’s voice . . . . . help make us heard!

-Monthly Meetings are held on the second Saturday of each month with notices posted around the community, on the electronic sign and on Channel 2.
+Monthly Meetings are held on the second Saturday of each month with notices posted around the community, on the electronic sign at the Visitor’s Center, on our website and Facebook page, via e-mail reminders to our members, and on 7 Mile Times.

-Most meetings include Borough or County officials and other experts invited to discuss topics of current interest, such as:
+Most meetings include Borough or County officials, other subject experts, or officials of area organizations invited to discuss topics of current interest, such as:

-Officers and Trustees then report on the meetings with Borough Council, Planning and Zoning Board, Public Safety and other Borough functions.
+Officers and Trustees then report on the meetings we attend with Borough Council, Planning and Zoning Board, Public Safety, Avalon School and other Borough functions.
+Special AHLOA committee reports and highlights are provided.
 Property and community issues are also discussed.

 Annual Meetings are held on the second Saturday of August in the Avalon Community Hall.
 All residents are welcome to attend.
 Participation includes:

-- Guest speakers from the Army Corps of Engineers, state, county and federal representatives, and Public Safety personnel discussing topics of current interest;
+Guest speakers from the Army Corps of Engineers, state, county and/or federal offices, Avalon Public Safety, or other subject areas discussing topics of current interest.

-AHLOA undertakes special projects in support of its mission.
+AHLOA undertakes special projects in support of our mission.
 A partial list of our project accomplishments include:

-- Donation of equipment to the Fire and Police Departments and Rescue Squad;
+Donation of equipment to the Fire, Police and Rescue Squad;

-- Founded the Bay Alliance with the Realty Owners of Stone Harbor to improve the maintenance of the Back Bay waters and Intra-Coastal Waterway
+Co-founded the Bay Alliance to improve the maintenance of the Back Bay waters and Intra-Coastal Waterway

 AHLOA is governed by a Board of Trustees and by an Executive Committee, composed of the officers and five trustees.
-The Association is always seeking members to contribute to the management of AHLOA.
-See any officer or trustee about participating.
+The Association is always seeking members to contribute to the management and operations of AHLOA.
+If you are interested, please see any officer or trustee about participating.

 Message from the President